Leonid Assur: Biography

 He was born on March 31, 1878, in Rybinsk, into the family of railroad worker Vladimir Fyodorovich Assur and his wife Lyudmila Andreyevna Assur.
 He was the eldest of three children.
 After the death of his mother in 1884, he was sent to receive education in the city of Wesenberg, then part of the Russian Empire, where his aunt Adela Fyodorovna Assur guided his early years of homeschooling.
 From 1892 to 1896, Leonid lived with distant relatives in Warsaw, where he completed the fourth, fifth, and sixth grades of school with honors.
 In the autumn of 1895, his father enrolled Leonid in the seventh grade of the Grodno School, from which he graduated in 1897, also being awarded the medal of merit.
 By the end of school, Leonid already mastered four foreign languages: Latin, Greek, French, and German.
 He later learned English as well.
 He played the piano and composed music.

 In the autumn of 1897, Leonid Vladimirovich enrolled as a student in the Department of Mathematics at the Faculty of Physics and Mathematics of Moscow University.
 After completing his studies in 1901 with the degree of Kandidat (not to be confused with the modern Kandidat degree, which was awarded to individuals who completed their undergraduate studies with academic excellence), he followed the path recommended by the prominent engineer Nikolái Zhukovski and applied for admission to the Moscow Technical Institute.
 As a graduate of the university, he was admitted to the second year of the Mechanics Department at the institute.
 He completed his studies on August 22, 1906, and obtained the title of Mechanical Engineer.

 In April 1906, Leonid Vladimirovich married Elena Mikhaylovna Mindlinaya, who outlived her husband by 40 years.
 The couple had a son and two daughters.
-Olga (1907-1909) tragically died in an accident.
+Olga (1907–1909) tragically died in an accident.
 Their son Vsevolod, born in 1910, became a professor at the Moscow Geodesy Technical Institute.
-Their daughter Elena, born in 1913, earned a Kandidat degree (equivalent to a Ph.D.) in Physical and Mathematical Sciences and became a lecturer in the Physics Department at the V.N.
+Their daughter Elena, born in 1913, earned a Kandidat degree (equivalent to a PhD) in Physical and Mathematical Sciences and became a lecturer in the Physics Department at the V.N.
 Obraztsov Leningrad Institute of Railway Engineers.

 In 1906, Leonid Vladimirovich, along with his family, moved to St. Petersburg, where he obtained a position as an engineer in the workshops of the municipal bridge service.
 He directed the preparation of construction and the provision of materials for the construction of several important bridges in the city.